 The Student Affairs team and student orientation committee planned a full schedule of events for our new students.
 Events ranged from community service projects to social events to the second year of the PORTAL series (Professional Organization, Team Advancement, and Leadership).
 It has been a great week of events, and I am delighted to welcome our new students.

 I am pleased to welcome several new and distinguished members to the Northwestern Law faculty this year:

-Also, Pierre Larouche joins us as a Searle visiting fellow.
+Also, Pierre Larouche joins us as a Searle visting fellow.

 Law School Welcomes Inaugural AJD Class

 The Law School welcomed the inaugural class of Accelerated JD (AJD) students on May 18.
 The class is comprised of twenty-seven students, all of whom possess strong academic qualifications and impressive work and life experiences.
 For more information on the students in the AJD program, visit our AJD entering class profile page.
 We are very excited to have this group join our Northwestern Law community.